 Before coming to St. Paul’s, Sara worked as Canon for Congregational Development at the Diocese of Oregon.
-She was thrilled at the opportunity to return to full-time parish ministry and deeply honored to have been called to St. Paul’s.
-She began serving at St. Paul’s in September, 2015.
+She was thrilled at the opportunity to return to full-time parish ministry and deeply honored to have been called to St. Paul’s in 2015, thereby reuniting with her “Anglo-Catholic inner child.”

-Sara is married to Mark Faust, who teaches electrical and computer engineering at Portland State University.
-Mark and Sara enjoy hiking, camping, exploring their wonderful new city of Seattle, and hanging out with their son, Nathan, who attends Loyola Marymount University in Los Angeles.
+Sara is married to Mark Faust, who teaches electrical and computer engineering at Portland State University, and divides each week between Portland and Seattle.
+Mark and Sara enjoy hiking, camping, kayaking, and hanging out with their son, Nathan, who attends Loyola Marymount University in Los Angeles.

-Missy Trull has been working with the children at St. Paul’s for over four years and reflects, “each year challenges my heart to enter deeper and more honestly into the mystery of God.
+Missy has been working with the children at St. Paul’s for over four years and reflects, “each year challenges my heart to enter deeper and more honestly into the mystery of God.
 The children’s theology is profound.”
 Missy graduated from SPU with a dual-degree in Literature and Creative Writing and then spent almost two years working at an in-patient treatment home for youth with mental and behavioral disorders.
 Missy’s time working at the treatment home clarified her desire to work with youth, children, and families during times of transition, crisis, and grief.
-She also realized the great need, particularly in mental health institutions, for spiritual companionship during these times of suffering.
-Godly Play immerses children and their families in a spirituality of Mystery, Wondering, and Play and Missy sees Godly Play as a great equalizer, a place where everyone can mutually participate in Mystery and wait for God.
-This is invaluable to the bonds that hold a family together, especially during difficult seasons.
 Missy is currently working on her MDIV with a specialization in Chaplaincy at Seattle U. and dreams of working on a psychiatric unit at a children’s hospital.

-Sunday Building Host, Daryl Schlick is retired and has been a parishioner at St. Paul’s since 1995.
+Daryl Schlick is retired and has been a parishioner at St. Paul’s since 1995.
 During his time at St. Paul’s, Daryl has served on the Vestry, been Senior Warden for two years, a counter for many years, Treasurer for approximately five years, and co-chairman of the Renovation Committee when the Nave was renovated.
 He primarily attends the 9 a.m.
 Mass, often serving as a greeter.
-He is delighted to be the Sunday Building host, connecting with and supporting members of the Parish at all Sunday Masses.
-In his time away from St. Paul’s, Daryl spends time with Barbara Timms, his wife, who attends the 11;15 Mass, and their wire-haired daschund, Jacob.
-Daryl is the President of the Board of Directors of their condominium, and races a sailboat with the help of others.
+In his time away from St. Paul’s, Daryl spends time with Barbara Timms, his wife, who attends the 11:15 Mass, and their wire-haired daschund, Jacob.
+Daryl is the President of the Board of Directors of their condominium and races a sailboat with the help of others.

 Shekela “Kela” Wanyama

-Shekela Wanyama, Director of Choristers, has a Master of Music from Temple University with a concentration in Choral Conducting and a Bachelor of Music Education degree from the University of Minnesota.
+Kela has a Master of Music from Temple University with a concentration in Choral Conducting and a Bachelor of Music Education degree from the University of Minnesota.
 She is Choir Director for the Lakeside Middle School and has directed choirs in both public schools and churches.
 Kela is a member of the Washington chapter of the American Choral Directors Association (ACDA) and sings with Seattle Pro Musica.
 Kela insists that everyone can sing, and invites all kids to come and find out!
-The Choristers rehearse each Sunday through June from 10:10 – 11:05 a.m.

 Mark teaches theology at Seattle University’s School of Theology and Ministry, and previously served as Director of Worship for the school.
-At St. Paul’s, Mark has consistently served in all four of our Sunday liturgies, scheduled servers in rota after rota, trained numerous new servers, consulted on liturgical matters for most of the clergy who have been at St. Paul’s since Mark and Debra arrived almost two decades ago.
-Mark’s role as the Associate for Liturgy is to steward the written customary for all Sunday liturgies, plan and execute liturgical training, and a resource for Sunday to Sunday questions about our worship practices.
-Mark finds in our Anglo-Catholic style of worship the perfect synthesis of the affective and embodied worship practices of the holiness churches of his childhood and youth and the attention to Word and preaching of the mainline Protestant churches he attended as a thirtysomething, all within St. Paul’s beautiful and mysterious sacramental rhythms.
+At St. Paul’s, Mark has consistently served in all four of our Sunday liturgies, scheduled and trained servers, and consulted on liturgical matters for most of the clergy who have been at St. Paul’s since Mark and Debra arrived almost two decades ago.
+Mark’s role as the Associate for Liturgy is to steward the written customary for all Sunday liturgies, plan and execute liturgical training, and be a resource for questions about our worship practices.
+Mark finds in our Anglo-Catholic style of worship the perfect synthesis of the affective and embodied worship practices of the holiness churches of his childhood and youth and the attention to Word and preaching of the mainline Protestant churches he attended as a thirtysomething.

 Casey Cross is a native of Oklahoma and received his masters degree in piano performance from the University of Washington.
 While completing his education, Casey also performed with big bands, jazz combos, musical theatre productions, and ballet companies.
 His Seattle credits include the University of Washington, Pacific Northwest Ballet, the 5th Avenue Theater, NOISE opera company, and St. Columba’s Episcopal Church in Kent, WA.
 In addition to performance and accompanying, Casey is an avid improviser and amateur composer.